paul923/electric-advantage/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+To run the backend part of the project, navigate to backend directory(../electric-advantage/backend), and run:

+### `npm start`

+Runs the MariaDB as the backend.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Your console will keep track of your backend activity and status.

+## Available Scripts

+In the project directory, you can run:

 ### `npm test`